google/opencasebook/trademarks.md

     development on it, creating a distinct and separate piece of software.")
     (last visited Dec.
 7, 2017) (CC-BY-SA 3.0).

-There is considerable concern and confusion on discussion boards about the issue of using trademark names in project forking.
-In one thread a non-attorney's top-voted answer recommends that a user register their project name "because then people are required to get your permission before re-using the name."[^53] While there is no definitive case law on trademark use in project forking, the concept of nominative use can provide general guidance as to the use of trademark names without permission so long as it is done so in a referential manner that does not cause user confusion as to source.
+Concern and confusion abounds on discussion boards about the issue of using trademarks in project forking.
+In one thread a non-attorney's top-voted answer recommends that a user register their project name as a trademark "because then people are required to get your permission before re-using the name."[^53] While there is no definitive case law on trademarks and project forking conventions, the concept of nominative use can provide more general guidance as to the permissionless use of trademarked names.

 [^53]: Top-voted answer by Bart van Ingen Schenau, posted June 13, 2013 at
     15:29,